Here’s a list of frequently asked questions…

 - This service is only available to account holders.

-- You can pay a maximum of £5,000 a month using the automated payment line.
-If you want to pay more than this, you will need to call and speak to one of our agents.
+- You can pay up to £5,000 a month using the self-serve facility.
+If you want to pay more than this, you’ll need to call and speak to one of our agents.

-- If you have more than one part to your mortgage (for example, a mortgage and a linked unsecured loan), payments will automatically be split across all parts.
-If you want to make a payment to a specific part, you should call our Customer Contact Centre on 0330 159 7152.
+- If you have more than one part to your account (for example, a mortgage and a linked unsecured loan), we’ll split your payment across each of the loans you have with us, in line with your Offer of Loan.
+If you want your payment to be applied in a different way, you should tell us before you make the payment.
+You can call our Customer Contact Centre on 0330 159 7152.
 Phone lines are open Monday to Friday 8:30am – 6:00pm.

-Standing orders are a recurring payment set up through your bank.
+Standing orders are automatic, regular payments set up through your bank.
 You can set one up online, in branch or over the phone.
-You choose when, how much and how often you pay.
+You choose when, how much and how often you pay and can change or cancel it at any time.

 Please use the following details to set up a standing order: